synesthesia/site2019/content/authors/synesthesia/_index.md

 It shouldn't need saying but my opinions represent only me, and are not in any way endorsed by or associated with any organisation I work with.

-This site, and the linked [wikis](https://wiki.synesthesia.co.uk) and [notes](https://garden.synesthesia.co.uk), are primarily a learning conversation with my future self conducted in public.
+This site, and the linked [notes](https://garden.synesthesia.co.uk), are primarily a learning conversation with my future self conducted in public.
 It's very unlikely that anything you read here would be my last word on a subject, nor does it necessarily represent all that I know on the topic.

 Feel free to comment, but I reserve the right to delete anything that is offensive, off track or spam.